Jim Kenney: Opioid epidemic

 Kenney has supported opening supervised injection sites within the city.
-On January 23, 2018, Philadelphia's Public Health Commissioner, Dr. Thomas Farley, announced he wants the city to establish one or more in the city.
+On January 23, 2018, Philadelphia's Public Health Commissioner, Dr. Thomas Farley, announced he wanted the city to establish one or more in the city.
 He cited Vancouver, stating overdose deaths have been reduced, as has the spread of diseases like HIV and hepatitis C.

 Other city officials differ.
 Philadelphia Police Commissioner Richard Ross has publicly stated he is "totally adamant against" the idea, but has an open mind and a lot of questions.
 Kenney has also said he supports the recommendation.
-Pennsylvania Attorney General Josh Shapiro disagrees that the sites are an effective path to treatment and suggested changes would be needed in both state and federal laws in order for such sites to operate legally.
+Pennsylvania Attorney General Josh Shapiro disagreed that the sites were an effective path to treatment and suggested changes would be needed in both state and federal laws in order for such sites to operate legally.

-The 3rd Circuit Court of Appeals struck down Kenney's efforts to open safe injections sites.
+The 3rd Circuit Court of Appeals struck down Kenney's efforts to open safe injection sites.
 The Court relied on a federal law known as the "Crack House" statute.